Open-Earth-Foundation/CityCatalyst-global-data/importer-creator/README.md

 # Running the script

+The parameters are:

+flags:
+--input-file
+--datasource-name
+--user-input
+--verbose
+--show-graph
+--hitl

 The script can be run by the following command:

-`python transform_script.py "inputfile" "Additional user info" verbose show_graph`

-The parameters are:

-- "inputfile": the name of the input file e.g. "input_1.csv"
-- "Additional user info": Meta information about the file, e.g. information provided by the uploader of the file
-- "verbose": Either 'true' or 'false'.
-On 'true' will output all the textout of the agents
-- "show_graph": Either 'true' or 'false'.
-On 'true' will show the graph
+`python transform_script.py --input-file FILENAME --datasource-name DATASOURCE --user-input CONTEXT --verbose --show-graph --hitl`

+--input-file is required.
+The script will be looking for the file name inside /files folder --datasource-name and --user-input are recommended to pass in as much information about the dataset as available --verbose will enable LLM output to the console for debugging.
+However debugging via LangSmith is recommended --show-graph will show the agent pipeline at the beginning of the script --hitl will enable intermediate human-in-the-loop input

+Example:

+`python transform_script.py --input-file UAE_fuel_sales.csv --datasource-name "Ministry of Energy & Infrastructure (MEAI)" --user-input "A dataset about oil and gas sales for different regions in the United Arab Emirates (UAE) for the years 2015 to 2020 provided by the Ministry of Energy & Infrastructure (MEAI)" --show-graph`

 # Input

-Currently the script accepts .csv, .xls or .xlsx
+Currently the script accepts clean .csv files with one data entry per row

 # Output

-The script will output three files:
+The script will output three files after each step:

-- generated_script.py
+- python script
   This is the pthon code which is doing the transformation and which can be processed for downstream tasks
-- formatted.csv
+- csv file
-  This is the formatted input file, transformed based on the `generated_script.py`
+  This is the formatted input file after the step, transformed based on the python script
-- generated_reasoning.py
+- markdown file
   This is a markdown file with the reasoning of the model, to check the assumptions.

-# Current limitations

-Limitations:

-- There are no steps for any preprocessing of the data before loading into a pandas dataframe.
-This can cause issues, if
-  a) the datafile is very poorly formatted so that it cannot be meaningfully loaded into a dataframe and connections (columns vs. rows) get lost or altered which is especially true for .xls and .xlsx files
-  b) e.g. a .csv file had additional data on top of the actual data rows (e.g. added meta data).
-Then it cannot be parsed into a pandas dataframe
-- The extraction of the data currently assumes that one datafile is containing data to either stationary energy and/or transportation or waste.